The story of Gimhae Kim's clan

 Suro Kim, the king of Geumgwan Gaya kingdom was the founder of Gaya confederacy.
 The other five eggs became the five kings of Garak’s neighboring kingdom, Gaya confederacy.

 *Born from eggs from heaven symbolizes spiritual life.
-It may be related to Christian baptism and Buddhist enlightenment.
+It may be related to Christian baptism and or Buddhist enlightenment.
 That's why they became king as soon as born, and King Suro married 6 years later.

 (source: en.wikipedia.org)